annajcy/rtr/README.md

 - **[tinyobjloader 2.0.0rc13](https://github.com/tinyobjloader/tinyobjloader)**: OBJ file parsing
 - **[GLAD 0.1.36](https://glad.dav1d.de/)**: OpenGL loader

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.